 This is a multi-function shotgun it is just as effective on the hunt as it is for home defense.
 The pump-action dual extractors and twin action bars provide a smooth and very consistent shooting ability.
 This has a capacity of up to 8 12 gauge shotgun shells, this shotgun has weather-resistant synthetic stock which can handle all weather conditions.
 It has a trigger guard mounted cross-bolt safety, interchangeable barrel and chokes on the barrel are also compatible with the Mossberg 500 models as do the majority of the other parts.

 The Maverick 88 is not equipped with any sling mounts as the 500 series is.

-This is a lightweight rock solid pump action shotgun, the heart of this weapon is the lightweight steel skeleton framework which is molded over with high tech polymer for lightweight, strength and weather resistance.
-It has dual action bars makes this pump action shotgun a solid reliable choice for every prepper.
-The proprietary tehnology Mag Stop allows a rapid interchange of the chambered ammo in order to have the right round for the operational need in seconds.
+This is a lightweight rock-solid pump-action shotgun, the heart of this weapon is the lightweight steel skeleton framework which is molded over with high tech polymer for lightweight, strength and weather resistance.
+It has dual action bars that make this pump-action shotgun a solid reliable choice for every prepper.
+The proprietary technology Mag Stop allows a rapid interchange of the chambered ammo in order to have the right round for the operational need in seconds.

 This shotgun is also equipped with a host ring or an open rifle sight and a form shell stop button.
 It has a capacity of 4 shells plus one in its barrel.
 The SuperNova is available with the choice of 3 modular buffs stocks.